 In October, as per our plan to have nothing but time (and plane tickets), Eric and I decided to explore our own backyard, or coastline as it were.
 The glorious Pacific Coast Highway.
-We rented a 1979 VW camper bus from Vintage Surfari Wagons and headed into the Californian sunset.
+We rented a 1979 VW camper bus from Vintage Surfari Wagons and headed out on a highway 1 road trip into the Californian sunset.

 Our bus was named Eddie, as in “Eddie Would Go,” which was the perfect name for our mission to surf and camp our way up the coast.
 The game plan was simple.
 Cruise, surf, camp, repeat.